taylormartin24/osTicket-Lab-wip/README.md

 ![Clzj7Xs](https://github.com/user-attachments/assets/8f4c9483-8df2-4a66-898a-2d48c6f67c55)
-# osTicket
+# osTicket Experience
-install and configure osticket in azure vm aswell as practice using the ticketing software.
+In this experience I installed and configured osTicket in a Microsoft Azure Virtual Machine aswell as implementation of the ticketing software.

+## Technologies Used
+- Microsoft Azure (Virtual Machine)
+- Remote Desktop
+- Windows 11 Pro

+## Download and Installation

+## Configuration

+## Usage